asish-op/nitro-plugin-2021/README.md

 ## Information

-Unlock all screensharing modes, and use cross-server emotes & gif emotes, Discord wide! updated my asish ( You CANNOT upload 100MB files though. :/ )
+Unlock all screensharing modes, and use cross-server emotes & gif emotes, Discord wide! updated by asish ( You CANNOT upload 100MB files though. :/ )

 # Free Discord Nitro
 With the help of this plugin you'll be able to share your screen at 60fps 1080P and also will be able to use all emojis anywhere.